How mini-LED displays benefit content creators: A look at the MSI Creator 17 — the world's first laptop with a mini-LED display

 What is a mini-LED display?

 Traditional liquid crystal displays (LCDs) use LED backlighting to light-up pixels either from behind or from the screen edges.
 The LEDs used in conventional displays are about 1000 microns in size in average.
 Therefore, only several hundred (~400 LEDs in 15.6-inches) can be accommodated in a typical laptop display.
-Larger the LED size, more is the area of the panel that is occupied per LED.
+The larger the LED size the more is the area of the panel that is occupied per LED.
 This poses problems with local dimming, slow response times, and poor energy efficiency.
 Though modern LED displays have improved on these aspects, they still don't match self-emissive OLEDs in terms of viewing angles, contrast, brightness, or black levels.

-Although OLED panels have been around for quite some time, their adoption is yet to gain considerable ground outside of smartphone displays owing to limitations in producing large OLED panels, gradual loss of luminance over time, and lower power efficiency at higher brightness to name a few.
+Although OLED panels have been around for quite some time, their adoption is yet to gain considerable ground outside of smartphone displays, owing to limitations in producing large OLED panels, gradual loss of luminance over time, and lower power efficiency at higher brightness to name a few.
 Mini-LEDs aim to overcome some of these limitations and offer a good compromise between conventional LEDs and OLEDs.

 Mini-LED displays are similar to conventional LED ones in that they still use a backlight as a source of brightness.
 However, a mini-LED display uses miniature LEDs that are about 100 to 200 microns in size.
-This allows panel makers to cram thousands of them in the display as opposed to just hundreds in conventional LED backlit panels.
+This allows panel makers to cram thousands of them into the display as opposed to just hundreds in conventional LED backlit panels.
 The primary advantage of this approach is that the backlight zones are now much smaller, which enables better control over contrast, brightness, and color with blacks approaching near-OLED levels.
 The increased number of backlight zones also means better local dimming, which is a requirement for true HDR output.

 Mini-LED advantages for content creators

-Mini-LEDs offer clear advantages over OLEDs in terms of peak brightness and higher dynamic range while offering excellent color gamut coverage and deep blacks not possible with conventional LCDs.
+Mini-LEDs offer clear advantages over OLEDs in terms of peak brightness and higher dynamic range while offering excellent color-gamut coverage and deep blacks not possible with conventional LCDs.
 Although OLED panels in modern laptops do offer an edge in terms of response times, they aren't actually that beneficial when it comes to brightness and color accuracy.

 Content creators stand to gain three primary advantages by using laptops equipped with mini-LED displays such as the MSI Creator 17.